 These artists understand that in order to see change we need to speak to people who have different and sometimes opposing values, nurturing biocentric and inter-relational values first.
 Starting from the notion that change begins with small actions at an individual level, the group also hopes to foster a desire to evolve towards shifts that can happen in our families, our communities, and finally, our institutions.

-Meet the artists behind our Community Art project
+Meet the artists behind this art exhibition

 Other individuals and groups participating in this exhibit include:

-- Amina KHair contributed words on behalf of herself and her students from northern Syria at the Ali Slooby school
+- Amina Khair contributed words on behalf of herself and her students from northern Syria at the Ali Slooby school

 - The Multicultural Association of Fredericton (MCAF) and the youth in their Saturday Newcomer Group